 A 2:1 honours degree and preferably a merit master's degree, or an international equivalent.
+We may ask you to attend an interview either in person, via telephone or Skype.

 Months of entry

-This course enables you to carry out an original piece of research in museum, gallery and heritage studies.
+This programme enables you to carry out an original piece of research in museum, gallery and heritage studies.
 As a research student you will join an interdisciplinary group of researchers and academics at the International Centre for Cultural and Heritage Studies, fully supported by world expert supervisors.

 Cultural politics and policy; identity, community and place; media and representation.